ilhan-mstf/puppeteer-investigation/blog_post/post.md

 ## What is puppeteer?
 Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.

+## Jest and Puppeteer
+Writing integration test can be done using Puppeteer API but it can be complicated and hard because API is not designed for testing.

 ### Use cases:
 - Generate screenshots and PDFs of pages.